smjonas/live-command.nvim/README.md

 ## :rocket: Getting started
 Install using your favorite package manager and call the setup function with a table of commands to create.
-Here is an example that creates a previewable `:Norm` command (using packer.nvim):
+Here is an example that creates a previewable `:Norm` command:
 ```lua
 use {
   "smjonas/live-command.nvim",